Christmas University Challenge

-Christmas University Challenge is a British quiz programme which has aired on BBC Two since 2011.
+Christmas University Challenge is a British quiz programme which has aired on BBC Two since 19 December 2011.
 It is a spin-off from University Challenge that airs daily over the Christmas period, and features teams of noteworthy alumni from British universities competing in the same format as the parent show.

-The current holders are Balliol College, Oxford, who won Paxman's final episode on 30 December 2022.
-From December 2023 onwards, Amol Rajan will take over from Jeremy Paxman as host of the Christmas version of the long-running student quiz.
+Amol Rajan replaced Jeremy Paxman as host from December 2023.
+The current holders are Durham University.